What care do I need?

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 A general practitioner (GP) is the first person you usually go to if you have a health problem.
 They will coordinate your healthcare and may refer you to other doctors or health professionals if necessary.
 In some countries, a GP is called a family doctor.

-Your GP knows you, your family and your community and can look after you through your whole life.
+Your GP knows you, your family and your community, and they can look after you through your whole life.
 Take your time to find a GP you like and can talk to honestly.

-You can see a GP at practices sometimes called family practices or medical centres.
-Some GP practices and medical centres offer a collection of services on the same site — for example, GPs, x-rays, pharmacists and treatment for minor injuries.
+You can see a GP at a practice.
+This is sometimes called a family practice or medical centre.
+Some GP practices and medical centres have a range of different services at the same place — for example, GPs, x-rays, pharmacists and treatment for minor injuries.

 GPs can give you advice about your health and provide legal documents like medical certificates or reports if you have had an accident.

 Find out more about the role of a GP.

 FIND A HEALTH SERVICE — The Service Finder can help you find pharmacies, hospitals and other health services.